Lucasc-99/NoTorch/README.md

 <br>

-The following example creates a ConvNet with 2 convolutional layers, each with 3 5x5 filter kernels, taking 1 input channel, and a ReLU activation function
+The following example creates a ConvNet with 2 convolutional layers, each with 3 5x5 filter kernels, taking 1 input channel, and a ReLU activation function.

 ```
 conv = ConvNet(in_channels=1,
                             filters=[3, 3],